news + views + events

 The disclosure requirements in the Act are strict and unforgiving.
 Any person selling a condominium unit should seek legal advice to ensure compliance with the Act's requirements.
 This is especially the case for developers selling unfinished units.
 Something as small as putting the occupancy date in the purchase agreement instead of a separate statement may be enough to make the agreement unenforceable.

-If you are dealing with a dispute under the Condominium Property Act, contact Matthew Turzansky or Abbey Bartel in Edmonton, Robert Rakochey in Calgary, or any member of Field Law's Litigation Group
+If you are dealing with a dispute under the Condominium Property Act, contact Matthew Turzansky or Abbey Bartel in Edmonton or any member of Field Law's Litigation Group

 Link to decision: Avli BCR Developments Inc v Ulsifer, 2022 ABQB 81